alexdcodes/alexdcodes/README.md

 - I love, learning about new technologies, playing with german shepherds, belgium malinos, dobermans..(Shudzhund and IPO3 Training)
 - nowwwwww.....I have my own Kitten/Cat :) so this is a new adventure.
-- dealing with absurtity and the nihalistic view of life while typing all the time in between.
+- dealing with the absurtity && the nihalistic view of life while typing all the time in between.
 Inspiring people to use open source software, develop things.
 What's your excuse? hmmm
 -  I am currently living in the terminal, feel free to pipe me to /usr/bin.
 - Used to be a Red Star OS Kernel Developer. lol, i do like to make jokes about my self.
 -
 - Contact me if you want to work on anything or access to private repos/projects (colab work)

-- Will provide contact IM Message Details shortly.
+- Will provide contact IM Message Details shortly, and am yet to run this by ChatGPT for a spell check.

 ..